Bio3SS/Bio3SS.github.io/midterm1.md

 Midterm 1 will be held in class on Fri 10 Feb.
 Please arrive promptly, with your Mac-standard calculator.
 Please wait _outside_ the classroom until we call you, so that we can set up the room.

-The midterm will focus _primarily_ on Units 1 and 2.
-More information will be available early next week.
+The midterm will cover Units 1 and 2.

 {% comment %}
 The midterm will focus primarily on Units 1 and 2, but _may_ also include _conceptual_ questions from Sections 1 and 2 of Unit 3 (no calculations will be required from Unit 3).